LBCamden/lbcamden-frontend-hono/readme.md

 Typescript types are generated from upstream macro schemas.

+> [!WARNING]
-This is _experimental_.
+> This is _experimental_.
 Expect missing components, potential bugs, inaccurate documentation and breaking changes.

 ## Getting started